isomerpages/moe-stpatricks/_curriculum/Academic Departments/Physical Education.md

 description: ""
 third_nav_title: Academic Departments
 ---

-#### <center>To develop students to demonstrate both individually and others the physical, affective, and cognitive skills to enjoy a lifetime of active and healthy living.
+##### **'To develop students to demonstrate both individually and others the physical, affective, and cognitive skills to enjoy a lifetime of active and healthy living.'**

 <img src="/images/2022_Migration/PE%201.jpg" style="width:100%">